delira-dev/delira/docs/segmentation_2d_pytorch.rst

                                   sampler_cls=SequentialSampler,
                                   n_process_augmentation=4)

 Training
 --------

 After we have done that, we can finally specify our experiment and run it.
-We will therfore use the already implemented ``ClassificationNetworkBasePyTorch`` which is basically a ResNet18:
+We will therfore use the already implemented ``UNet2dPytorch``:

 .. code:: ipython3